 Mark graduated with a Bachelor of Science in Finance degree from DePaul University and received his Master in Finance from the Mendoza College of Business at the University of Notre Dame.
-He holds the FINRA Series 7 and Series 63 registrations.
+He holds the FINRA Series 7 and Series 63 registrations with Distribution Services, LLC.